Maggie Smith: 2000–2009: Harry Potter and other roles

+In 2007 she starred in a revival of Edward Albee's stage play The Lady from Dubuque which ran at the Theatre Royal Haymarket in the West End.
+David Benedict of Variety criticised the production but praised Smith, writing, "The exception is Maggie Smith, who arrives in the last minute of the first act and then dominates the second.
+Yet even the magnetically watchable Smith cannot save the evening as a whole."
+In 2007 she also starred in another HBO television film, Capturing Mary alongside Ruth Wilson for which she was nominated for her fourth Primetime Emmy Award.
+She appeared in Julian Fellowes's fantasy drama film From Time to Time in 2009.
+In 2010, she played Mrs. Docherty in period fantasy comedy film Nanny McPhee and the Big Bang opposite Emma Thompson.

-2012–present: Independent films and further roles
+2010–2015: Downton Abbey and other roles

+From 2010 to 2015 Smith appeared as Violet Crawley, Dowager Countess of Grantham, in the British period drama Downton Abbey.
+This role won her three Primetime Emmy Awards for Outstanding Supporting Actress in a Limited or Anthology Series or Movie as well as a Golden Globe Award and four Screen Actors Guild Awards.
+In a March 2015 interview with Joe Utichi in The Sunday Times, Smith announced that the sixth season of Downton Abbey would be her last (it was in fact the last to be produced).

-In 2012, she played Muriel Donnelly in the British comedy The Best Exotic Marigold Hotel alongside Judi Dench, Dev Patel, Bill Nighy, Tom Wilkinson, and Penelope Wilton.
+In 2012 she played Muriel Donnelly in the British comedy The Best Exotic Marigold Hotel alongside Judi Dench, Dev Patel, Bill Nighy, Tom Wilkinson and Penelope Wilton.
 The film was distributed by Fox Searchlight and received positive reviews.
 She received a Screen Actors Guild Award nomination for the role.
-The film became a surprise box-office hit following its international release and was such a financial success, it spawned a sequel, The Second Best Exotic Marigold Hotel (2015).
-Also in 2012, Smith starred in Dustin Hoffman's directorial debut, Quartet, based on Ronald Harwood's play.
-The film co-starred Tom Courtenay, Pauline Collins, Billy Connolly, and Michael Gambon.
+The film became a surprise box-office hit following its international release and was such a financial success; it spawned the sequel The Second Best Exotic Marigold Hotel in 2015.
+Also in 2012 Smith starred in Dustin Hoffman's directorial debut, Quartet, based on Ronald Harwood's play.
+The film co-starred Tom Courtenay, Pauline Collins, Billy Connolly and Michael Gambon.
 The film premiered at the Toronto International Film Festival to positive reviews and garnered her a 10th Golden Globe nomination.
 The following year, Smith starred in the romantic comedy My Old Lady (2014) alongside Kristin Scott Thomas and Kevin Kline.
-The film received modest critical praise according to Rotten Tomatoes, with Smith's performance being a standout.